Recovery of Distributed Iterative Solvers for Linear Systems Using Non-Volatile RAM: In-RAM ESR and Its Challenges

-ESRP~\cite{pachajoa2020algorithm} is a modification of ESR, where redundant copies are created every period to alleviate the networking overhead for each iteration.
-ESRP demonstrates a trade-off, where increasing the period of ESR decreases the runtime overhead, but increases the cost of discarding the iterations performed since the last storage stage was reached when recovery is required.
+There is a delicate balance between the runtime overhead required to save the recovery data of the application securely, and the time it takes to recover after a failure.
+ESRP~\cite{pachajoa2020algorithm} is a modification of ESR, where redundant copies are created periodically to alleviate the networking overhead for each iteration.
+ESRP demonstrates a trade-off, where increasing the period of ESR decreases the runtime overhead, but increases the cost of discarding the iterations performed since the last copies were made when recovery is required.

-It is possible to minimize the amount of data being persisted, by a careful analysis of the application that identifies a minimum-sized set of variables whose state should be made persistent.
-These variables should be chosen such that all other significant variables can be reconstructed from their values.
+ESR aims to minimize the amount of data being persisted, by a careful analysis of the application that identifies a minimum-sized set of variables whose state should be made persistent.
+These variables must be chosen such that all other significant variables can be reconstructed from their values.
 A generic method for this state identification for iterative solvers is described in~\cite{pachajoa2020generic}.
-It is also possible to take advantage of concurrent data distributed between nodes to reconstruct the state~\cite{pachajoa2019make}.

-Finally, it is necessary to determine where the state is saved.
-In traditional systems, the state has to be saved in other cluster nodes~\cite{pachajoa2020algorithm}, so that whenever a node fails, the surviving nodes send the state of the failed node to a spare node (Figure~\ref{fig:volatile_cluster}).
+This generic meta-algorithm produces ESR algorithms for various solvers.
+Two main examples demonstrated by Pachajoa are the PCG~\cite{nazareth2009conjugate} and the BiCGStab~\cite{sleijpen1994bicgstab} solvers.
+We stress that these two solvers are examples of a larger class of iterative solvers that can be adjusted to ESR.
+For example, in Jacobi, SOR and Gauss-Seidel the solution approximation variable will keep redundancies, and in MINRES and GMRES it will be the Arnoldi vectors~\cite{saad1986gmres}.